daoane/epos-services/combined-WFS-discovery-multiple-data-access/README.md

 ### Features

 * Discovery of MT stations with [OGC WFS](https://www.ogc.org/standards/wfs/).
-* Download of transfer functions (TF) for the stations in the WFS discovery in one JSON data file or as a ZIP-archive of JSON files.
+* Download of transfer functions (TF) for the stations in the WFS discovery as one JSON data file or as a ZIP-archive of JSON files.
-* Download of transfer functions (TF) for individual stations in one JSON data file or as a ZIP-archive of JSON files.
+* Download of transfer functions (TF) for single or multiple stations by station name(s), as one JSON data file or as a ZIP-archive of JSON files.

 ### Requirements
 * A Geoserver WFS service that is configured to produce the desired service payload.
-* An internal Geoserver WFS service that supplies the database PKs for queried stations
+* An internal Geoserver WFS service that supplies the database PKs for queried stations.

 ### Files and their function
 #### [mtService.php](https://github.com/daoane/epos-services/edit/main/combined-WFS-discovery-multiple-data-access/mtService.php)